 - You can also have multiple systems attached to a switch that is then connected to the HMC.
 For more information, see HMC network connections. - If you are using a switch, ensure that the speed in the switch is set to auto/auto.
 If the server is directly attached to the HMC, ensure the HMC's Ethernet adapter speed is set to auto/auto.
 For more information about setting media speeds, see Setting the media speed. - 2.
-If you are connecting a second HMC to your managed server, connect to the Ethernet port that is labeled LINK HMC2 on the managed server. - 3.
+If you are connecting a second HMC to your managed server, connect to the Ethernet port that is labeled HMC2 on the managed server. - 3.
 Complete your server setup.
-For instructions, see "Completing server setup if you have an HMC" on page 29.
+For instructions, see "Completing server setup if you have a Hardware Management Console" on page 31.